terranceliu/dp-query-release/README.md

 # Data

-Data can be preprocessed using functions from preprocess.py.
-We provide an example of how to use these functions:
+Data can be preprocessed using the DataPreprocessor() found in from data_preprocessor.py.
+We provide an example of how to use this class in
 ````
-python examples/data_preprocessing/preprocess_bank.py
+python examples/data_preprocessing/preprocess_adult.py
 ````

-We also provide a preprocessed version of the ADULT dataset.

 # Execution